 Just like us, our cats' dental health is key to their general physical health and well-being.
-Today, our vets in the Pacific Northwest offer some tips on caring for your cat's teeth and maintaining their dental health.
+Today, our vets in Everett offer some tips on caring for your cat's teeth and maintaining their dental health.
 We also explain how to tell if your pet has oral health issues and discuss the benefits of professional pet dental cleaning exams.

 Your Cat's Dental Health

 Similar to their human friends, our cats should receive regular dental care from their vet.
 However, most felines don't get enough of this type of care and often end up suffering for it — plaque buildup, periodontal disease and dental disease are common issues veterinarians see on a regular basis.

 Because our kitty companions are sometimes very good at hiding their pain, it might be challenging to discern whether they are suffering from a painful oral health issue without revealing their discomfort.